 Some pupils with SEN work with outside agencies to support their special educational need in addition to the support they receive in the classroom.
 Children with SEN can often work in smaller groups with the teacher or teaching assistant to give them a more concentrated level of support.

-Where children have difficulties reading, talking tins/boxes are sometimes used to provide instructions for the children rather than read them, especially in foundation subjects where a child’s knowledge and ability in a subject may be a lot higher than their reading ability.
+Where children have difficulties reading, talking tins/boxes and ipads are sometimes used to provide instructions for the children rather than read them, especially in foundation subjects where a child’s knowledge and ability in a subject may be a lot higher than their reading ability.

 Where necessary, children are given learning aids to improve their independence and learning.
 We have had children benefit from the use of word banks, coloured overlays when reading; ear defenders to help with concentration; specialist cushions and weighed vests and enlarged print as well as breaks in a session to refocus attention.

-More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you ca find in the School Policies section of our website.
+More details on how we adapt information, our environment and curriculum can be found in the Accessibility Plan which you can find in the School Policies section of our website.